The Seeds

-The Seeds were an American psychedelic garage rock band formed in Los Angeles, California in 1965, best known for their highest charting single "Pushin' Too Hard".
-The band's classic line-up featured frontman Sky Saxon, guitarist Jan Savage (born Buck Jan Reeder), keyboardist Daryl Hooper and drummer Rick Andridge.
+The Seeds are an American psychedelic garage rock band that formed in Los Angeles, California in 1965, best known for their highest-charting single "Pushin' Too Hard".
+The band's classic lineup featured frontman Sky Saxon, guitarist Jan Savage (born Buck Jan Reeder), keyboardist Daryl Hooper and drummer Rick Andridge.
 In 1968, the band changed their name to Sky Saxon and the Seeds, with Savage and Andridge departing the band.
-They went on to release a handful of additional singles, with Hooper also departing at some point before splitting up in circa 1972.
+They went on to release a handful of additional singles.

 In 1989, the original lineup of the band reformed for a handful of live dates in the US.

-In 2003, Saxon reformed the Seeds with original guitarist Jan Savage (who departed part way through a European tour the same year due to ill health).
-Releasing 2 further studio albums, the band continued to tour the US, UK and Europe up to Saxon's death in 2009.
+In 2003, Saxon was persuaded to reform the Seeds with original guitarist Jan Savage (who departed part way through a European tour the same year due to ill health).
+Releasing two further studio albums, Saxon-led versions of the band continued to tour the US, UK, and Europe up to Saxon's death in 2009.

+In 2017, founding member Hooper reformed the Seeds with a lineup of past and new members; they released a single in 2021 and continue to tour to this day.

 History

 Formation

-The Seeds were formed in 1965 following the dissolution of the short lived band the Amoeba which featured frontman Sky Saxon and guitarist Jan Savage.
+The Seeds were formed in 1965 following the dissolution of the short lived band the Amoeba which featured frontman Sky Saxon.

 Saxon, who had relocated to Los Angeles from Salt Lake City and had already released material under several names including Little Richie Marsh and Sky Saxon & the Soul Rockers put an ad in the LA Times for a keyboard player.
 Having already enlisted former bandmate Jan Savage as lead guitarist and Jeremy Levine as rhythm guitarist, Saxon reportedly contacted Daryl Hooper to recruit him as a keyboard player.
 After then asking Saxon whether he also needed a drummer, Hooper and Michigan school friend Rick Andridge met up with Saxon at a club and played that same night.
-They began rehearsing in the garage of Saxon's home in Malibu, California.
-Original rhythm guitarist Jeremy Levine left early on due to personal reasons.
+Original rhythm guitarist Jeremy Levine left early on for personal reasons.

 The band secured regular gigs at the LA club Bido Lito's and quickly gained a local reputation for high-energy live performances.

 As a live act, the band was one of the first to utilize keyboard bass.
 Although Saxon was credited as playing bass on the studio albums and would mime playing bass on TV appearances, they usually employed session player Harvey Sharpe for studio work.
 On stage, keyboardist Daryl Hooper would perform the bass parts via a separate bass keyboard, in the same manner as Ray Manzarek later did with The Doors.